Ingan121/ModernActiveDesktop/README.md

 * WindowMetrics (`extra-border-size`) support for Active Desktop style DeskMovers
 * Refactor the dialog system
     * Support being modal only to the parent window
+* Add customizable icon pack system
+    * Preload some icon packs such as 95, Plus!, 98, 2000, XP, Aero, 7, 10, and 11
+    * Allow users to add their own (and save in IndexedDB)
+    * Maybe resembling the Effects tab in the Display Properties control panel (and move the current Effects window to the bottom of the tab)
+* Add customizable sounds system
+    * Also add more default sounds: Plus!, Win7 theme sounds, etc.
+    * Resemble the Sounds control panel
 * More themes to add
     * Windows 3.x
         * I think it would be pretty easy, just give it flat title bars and buttons with border-radius